tgfrerer/island/plan.md

 # TODO

+- What good is it to run setup as a callback for renderpasses?

 ## (A)

+- Compute Passes
+- Image Swapchain
+- Resolve Attachments

 ## (B)

 - Architect a usability layer on top of base framework, which makes common operations easy, and dry.
 Images are a good point to start.

-- Implement multisampling : this means renderpasses must enable it if any pipelines request it. better to do it the other way round, where renderpass injects their sampling into pipelines.
+- Implement multisampling and Resolve Attachments: this means renderpasses must enable it if any pipelines request it. better to do it the other way round, where renderpass injects their sampling into pipelines.
 This is probably linked to resolve attachments, we must investigate further.

 - Bug: when including a glsl include at run-time, it is not added to the list of watched files.